bezmoradi/tutorials/go/17-concurrency.md

 exit status 2
 ```

--   The reason being is due to the synchronization problem between the sender and receiver goroutines.
-When the sender function attempts to send a value to the channel `c <- 7`, it blocks because there's no other goroutine ready to receive the value from the channel at that moment.
-Similarly, when the receiver function attempts to receive a value from the channel `fmt.Println(<-c)`, it also blocks because there's no sender available to send the value.
+The reason is a synchronization problem between the sender and receiver.
+When the `sender` function attempts to send a value to the channel `c <- 7`, it blocks because there's no other goroutine ready to receive the value from the channel at that moment.
+The program never gets to the `receiver` call because it's stuck on the `sender` call.

--   To fix this, you need to run these functions concurrently using goroutines to avoid deadlocks.
-You can use the `go` keyword to launch these functions as goroutines:
+To fix this, you need to run these functions concurrently using goroutines.
+Use the `go` keyword to launch these functions as goroutines:

 ```go
 package main